-BMCC doesn't discriminate, and therefore a significant percentage of our students, about 40% are not Indian students.
+BMCC doesn't discriminate.
+Therefore, a significant percentage of our students, about 40%, are not Indian students.
 We receive no direct financial support either State or Federal for these students; this creates a difficult financial environment in which to operate.
 As the only community college located in Michigan's Eastern Upper Peninsula, we believe that it is in the best interest of every one to educate any student who wishes to attend our institution.
-Our tuition is low and we have an open enrollment policy which allows a significant number of students to attend our college who may never have had the opportunity at a main stream or state public institution.
-We provide support in the form of tutoring and academic enrichment classes to improve the skills of our students many of whom are single parents and have been out of school for a number of years.
+Our tuition is low, and we have an open enrollment policy which allows a significant number of students to attend our college who may never have had the opportunity at a main stream or state public institution.
+We provide support in the form of tutoring and academic enrichment classes to improve the skills of our students, many of whom are single parents and have been out of school for a number of years.
 This has allowed many students to successfully transition into a college environment.

-We are asking that you make a $10.00 contribution, so that we can continue educating less fortunate students desiring a quality education, whether K-12 or college.
-The donations will be used to support: new language and building trades programs, and plans for additional programs in the health and plastics industries; a faculty endowment to employ much needed additional full-time faculty; the need for additional scholarships; and finally building maintenance, repair and utility expenses.
+We are asking that you make a $10.00 contribution so we can continue educating less fortunate students desiring a quality education, whether K-12 or college.
+The donations will be used to support: new language and building trades programs and plans for additional programs in the health and plastics industries; a faculty endowment to employ much needed additional full-time faculty; the need for additional scholarships; and finally building maintenance, repair and utility expenses.

 Your support will make a big impact on the future of a family when the student seeking an education may be the first in the family to attend college and the family bread winner.
 Their success provides encouragement to the whole family.
 Your contribution improves the whole community because an educated individual is a benefit to all.